Haggis can be played with a standard pack of cards.

 How to play.

 Haggis is not a hard slog.
 An especially easy way to find out how it works is simply to look at the “how to play” link above.
 It’s brief, and it tells all – there’s no point in simply repeating it here.

 Unlike the published version and the version available online, this description is for two players only, and it uses only four suits – not the five that were devised when Sean Ross put it together for more than two to play.

-It also uses a scoring system that’s less comlicated than the one for four players that Sean devised.
-It’s easy to keep score.
+It also uses a scoring system that’s less complicated than the one for four players that Sean devised.
+He suggests it as one that keeps things easy.

 - can be combative

 - it’s trick taking but in a different way to such games as Spades, Solo, and Whist